saucelabs/sauce-docs/docs/basics/best-practices/running-speedy-tests.md

 Additional factors that may affect your test run time include:

-- When using Connect, some additional length is expected (due to the time required to relay each request and response between our browsers and your machine running the .jar)
+- When using Connect, some additional length is expected (due to the time required to relay each request and response between our browsers and your machine running the .jar).
-- If your tests are very short, the processing on each end also contributes time in a greater proportion relative to the test - since these times will not reduce below a few seconds.
+- If your tests are very short, the processing on each end also contributes time in a greater proportion relative to the test, since these times will not reduce below a few seconds.